 The policy will be applied immediately, which means there is no need to restart your PC.

-If you change your mind and want to enable Windows Mobility Center, repeat the above steps and, in step 5, selected the “Not Configured” option.
+If you change your mind and want to enable Windows Mobility Center, repeat the above steps and, in step 5, select the

-How do I disable Windows Mobility Center in Windows 10 via Windows Registry?
+How to Turn On or Off Windows Mobility Center in Windows 11 or 10 via Windows Registry?

-- In the Registry Editor window that opens, navigate, or browse for the following key:-
+Step 3.
+In the Registry Editor window that opens, navigate or browse for the following key:-

-Now, you will not be able to open the Windows Mobility Center in Windows 10.
+Now, you will not be able to open the Windows Mobility Center in Windows 11 or 10.
 If you want to enable it again, navigate to the following key:-